131 pointsby reisinge5 months ago3 comments

 Would be good to highlight here that *_test packages are the sole exception from Go's standard rule of one-package-only per source directory -- special cases being always an unfortunate additional heightening of the beginner's learning curve.

-• ttz3 days ago
+• ttz5 months ago

 You can also include